HORNETJOE/Glossary-of-tech-terms/README.md

 ### Feasibility report
 A feasibility report is a document that assesses potential solutions to the business problem or opportunity, and determines which of these are viable for further analysis.
 The main purpose of a feasibility report is to know the different factors that go into a business venture and see how it will work on the open market and the target audience.

+### Epics, stories, versions, and sprints
+Once a software team leaves the familiarity of waterfall or other traditional project management styles they often feel the pain of "how do I structure my work?"
+Fortunately, agile development uses four clear delivery vehicles to bring structure to any agile project: epics, user stories, versions, and sprints.